 Fowl chicken is often seen as healthier and more flavorful than conventional chicken raised in factory farms.
 This is because fowl chicken is typically allowed to grow at its own pace and develop its natural muscle and fat.
 Additionally, fowl chicken is often slaughtered and processed on a smaller scale, which can help to ensure that the meat is fresher and of higher quality.

-This type of poultry is very popular among Caribbean islanders.
+This type of poultry is prevalent among Caribbean islanders.
 Range-free chicken, closely related to fowl chicken, is widely consumed in the Caribbean.
-Because of the similarities in taste and because of its health attributes, it is the preferred poultry of many immigrants.
+Because of the similarities in taste and its health attributes, it is the preferred poultry of many immigrants.
 It is considered healthier than conventional chickens.

 Where to purchase Fowl Chicken

-Fowl chickens are mostly sold in “Live Poultry & Meat” markets or at specialized local markets.
-These local markets are usually located in a high populated Caribbean/Latin America area.
+Fowl chickens are primarily sold in “Live Poultry and meat” markets or specialized local markets.
+These regional markets are usually located in a highly populated Caribbean/Latin America area.

-Fowl chickens are priced higher than regular chicken.
-When bought at a live poultry market, the chicken is as fresh and the taste is different than if it was prepared to be sold at supermarkets.
+Fowl chickens are priced higher than regular chickens.
+When bought at a live poultry market, the chicken is as fresh, and the taste is different than if it was prepared to be sold at supermarkets.

 Best way to cook

 Fowl chickens are not cooked the same way as regular chickens.
 The reason is because of their tough meat.
-A heavy bottom pans such as a dutch oven is also ideal if you do not own a pressure cooker or a crockpot.
-If using a dutch oven or a heavy bottom pan, cooking time is about 2 – 3 hours on low heat.
+A heavy bottom pan such as a Dutch oven is ideal if you do not own a pressure cooker or a crockpot.
+When using a Dutch oven or a heavy bottom pan, cooking time is about 2 – 3 hours on low heat.